-On the other hand, the presence of security police forces and demonstrates a distinct divide the hetween localities with the highest and lowest SI scores.
-This could indicate that localities with formal security present forces tend to have overall more stable conditions although of course it is not possible to infer the direction of causality based solely on this data.
+On the other hand, the presence of security police forces and demonstrates a distinct divide between the localities with the highest and lowest SI scores.
+This could indicate that localities with formal security forces present tend to have overall more stable conditions although of course it is not possible to infer the direction of causality based solely on this data.